 12-year-old Stephanie was murdered in her room while her family slept on January 20, 1998.
 She was found by her family the next morning.
-Police zeroed in on Stephanie’s 13-year-old brother Michael and two of his friends’ though they had no evidence of their guilt.
+Police zeroed in on Stephanie’s 13-year-old brother Michael and two of his young teenage friends, Joshua Treadway and Aaron Houser, though they had no evidence of their guilt.
 So police grilled the boys relentlessly.
 Eventually they wore the boys down and got half confessions from them.

 The night of the murder, neighbors reported a strange man, homeless, mentally ill Richard Tuite, had knocked on several homes on the street.
-He was acting so strange that several neighbors called police suggesting that he should be investigated for Stephanie's murder.
+He was belligerent and acting so strange that several neighbors called police suggesting that he should be investigated for Stephanie's murder.
 Police found Tuite and took him to the station where they questioned him for a couple of hours then let him go.
 Police also confiscated his filthy clothing, taking note of scrapes on his body and a cut on his hand.
-Amazingly, Police considered schizophrenic Tuite incapable of murder.
+Amazingly, Police never considered schizophrenic Tuite a suspect in Stephanie's murder.

 Maybe because they already had their man, 13-year-old Michael Crowe.
 He was singled out by Escondido police because the crime scene seemed to suggest an inside job, and because he seemed "distant and preoccupied" after Stephanie's body was discovered and the rest of the family grieved.
 Police interrogated him multiple times without his parents' knowledge and without an attorney present.
 During the interrogations, police falsely informed Michael and his friends that they had found physical evidence implicating him, that they had all failed an examination with a so-called "truth verification" device, and that Michael's parents were convinced he had done it.
 After an intense 6-hour interrogation, he gave a vague confession to killing his sister, providing no details and saying that he couldn't remember doing it.
 The interview was videotaped by police; at times Michael is heard saying things to the effect of, "I'm only saying this because it's what you want to hear."
 He was arrested and charged with murdering his sister.

 To understand this phenomenon, see my page on Peter Reilly who was coerced into a false confession for murdering his mom.
 A very good movie, A Death in Canaan (1978), starring Paul Clemens, Conchata Farrell, Brian Dennehy and Stephanie Powers was made based on Joan Barthel's book.
-In Peter Reilly's case, a lie detector administrator falsely testified that his exam showed Peter LIED AND COMMITED THE CRIME.
+In Peter Reilly's case, a lie detector administrator falsely told the boy that his exam showed Peter LIED AND WAS 100% GUILTY OF THE CRIME.
 It didn't.
 Later examiners looked at the same exam print out and said it absolutely did NOT show Peter's guilt or that Peter was lying.
-The police and lie detector examiner used this false evidence to intimidate the innocent teenager to confess to the murder of his Mom.
+The police and lie detector examiner used this false testimony to intimidate the innocent teenager/orphan to confess to the murder of his Mom.
+Peter was all alone and had no one to turn to for advice, he had been in police custody for over 24 hours and relentlessly questioned and bullied by the officers.
 The same phenomenon, Peter and Michael both said they had NO memory of doing the crime of which they were accused, but believed police when they told the boys they had absolute proof of the boys guilt.